SETI/rms-cspyce/README-developers.md

 `pds-cspyce/cspice/src/cspice` contains several thousand `.c` files.

 ## BUILDING CSPYCE
-Whenever I use the program `python` as a command, I mean your specific Python runtime.
+Whenever we use the program `python` as a command, we mean your specific Python runtime.
 If you have multiple versions of Python installed on your computer, you may need to be running `python2` and `python3`, or `python3.7` and `python3.8`.